MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/cds-sql-query.md

 [!INCLUDE[cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 > [!IMPORTANT]
 > This feature has been re-enabled in the majority of regions.
-Please resume testing and providing feedback.
+Please resume testing, and provide feedback.
 We thank you for your patience and feedback.

 A SQL data connection is available on the Common Data Service endpoint.
 The SQL connection provides read-only access to the entity data of the target Common Data Service environment.
 This allows you to write and execute SQL queries against the entity data table.
 Table columns provide the attribute data of the entity.
 No custom views of the data have been provided.